 FAQs about MS in women

-Multiple sclerosis (MS) can cause a number of symptoms affecting daily life including fatigue, depression, pain, and muscle spasms.
-The disease affects each patient differently, and its impact on day-to-day life can vary based on the unique set of symptoms it causes.
+Multiple sclerosis (MS) can cause a number of symptoms that affect daily life, including fatigue, depression, pain, and muscle spasms.
+MS affects each person differently, and its impact on day-to-day life can vary based on the unique set of symptoms it causes.
 Compared with men, women usually have a better recovery after MS relapses and a slower rate of disability accumulation over time.
 Proper therapeutic care, support, and beneficial lifestyle changes can improve daily life for MS patients.

 Hair loss is not a symptom of multiple sclerosis (MS), and people with MS are no more likely to experience hair loss than the general population.
-Some medications used to treat MS may, however, cause hair loss as a side effect.
-Patients are advised to talk to their healthcare team if they experience unexpected hair loss.
+Still, hair loss can be a side effect of some medications that are used to treat MS. Talk to your healthcare team if you have noticed unexpected hair loss.

-Many women with MS experience some form of sexual dysfunction, with decreased libido and difficulty achieving orgasm being especially common.
-Some women with MS may experience reduced genital sensation, pain during sexual activity, and/or vaginal dryness.
+Many women with multiple sclerosis (MS) experience some form of sexual dysfunction, with decreased libido and difficulty achieving orgasm being especially common.
+Some women with MS may have reduced genital sensation, pain during sexual activity, and/or vaginal dryness.

 MS can affect a woman’s sex drive.
-Most commonly, the disease is associated with decreased sexual desire.
-Hypersexuality, which is an unusual increase in libido, is not commonly reported in women with MS, though there have been scattered case reports of women with MS who experience hypersexuality associated with the disease.
+Most commonly, it’s associated with decreased sexual desire.
+Hypersexuality, which is an unusual increase in libido, is not commonly reported in women with MS, though there have been a few case reports of women with MS who experience hypersexuality associated with the disease.

 Multiple sclerosis (MS) affects each person differently.
 In relapsing forms of MS, the prognosis is better for women than for men.
-Compared with men, women tend to have an easier recovery after relapses and slower disability progression.
+Compared with men with MS, women tend to have an easier recovery after relapses and slower disability progression.
 In primary progressive MS, however, rates of disability are comparable between men and women.
-Some studies have suggested that disabling MS symptoms have a larger impact on the quality of life and functional capacity in men, as men tend to view their own physical, psychological, and social well-being more unfavorably than women with MS with similar disability scores.
+Some studies have suggested that disabling MS symptoms have a greater impact on the quality of life and functional capacity in men, as men tend to view their own physical, psychological, and social well-being more unfavorably than women with MS who have similar disability scores.

 Related Articles